Total knee replacement

 - Problems can occur, but serious problems are very rare.

 - Most knee replacements are done under a spinal and/or epidural anaesthetic with a light general anaesthetic.
-If you have had previous problems with an anaesthetic please tell your surgeon or the preadmission nurse.
+If you have had previous problems with an anaesthetic please tell your surgeon, anaesthetist or your admitting nurse.

 Your new knee could fail

-- Your new artificial knee will slowly wear out and/or loosen.
+Your new artificial knee will slowly wear out and/or loosen.
 A revision joint replacement may then be required.
-Your hip could also dislocate.
-Breakage of the artificial hip joint is possible, but rare.
+Your knee could also dislocate.
+Breakage of the artificial knee joint is possible, but rare.
 If this happens a second operation will be required.
-Other reasons your knee may fail are instability and painful, stiff artificial knee.

 There may be other complications